 The eight month of the Islamic lunar calendar is the month of Shaʿbān.
 The 15th night of this month is considered by some Muslims to be special and is given the name laylat ul-barā’ah [the night of salvation].
 However, there is no consensus on whether this night is special or not.

-One group of Muslim scholars hold that there is nothing special about this night and that it is no different than any other day in the same month.
+One group of Muslim scholars hold that there is nothing special about this night and that it is no different than any other in the same month.
 Another group of scholars is convinced that the middle of Shaʿbān should be singled out for extra prayers and acts of worship at night.
-However, this group who acknowledged the 15th of Shaʿbān as having special merit also warned people to avoid the many sinful innovations done on this day which became popular among the masses in certain regions throughout history.
+However, these scholars who acknowledged the 15th of Shaʿbān as having special merit also warned people to avoid the many sinful innovations done on this day which became popular in certain regions throughout history.

 Evidence for the Significance of the 15th of Shaʿbān

 The Prophet Muhammad was reported to have made the following statements: